Stuycs-K/final-project-10-che-andrew-nowak-gaven/WORKLOG.md

 ### 5/29

-Continuing to work on freqEncode and Decode.
+Continuing to work on freqEncode and Decode. freqEncode works for the 480hz file on the 240 band.
+Also cleaning up main.

 ## Andrew